solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-facilitator.md

 **Directions:**

-Attendee teams and "customer representatives" make first cut on PoC implementation scope and next steps based on customer constraints for their scenario.
+Attendee teams make first cut on PoC implementation scope and next steps based on customer requirements, objections and goals for their scenario.

 ## Architecture showcase and testing